 What is Synthetic Biology?

-Synthetic Biology (SynBio): the design and construction of biological parts, devices, and organisms, usually based on DNA-encoded componentry; and their application for useful purposes.
+Working definition of ‘synthetic biology’: The design and construction of DNA-encoded parts, devices, machines, and organisms; and their application for useful purposes.